isamu-isozaki/teamai_test/marketing/product-marketing/demo/i2p/index.html.md

 merge request, telling you how much your memory usage changed before and after the merge request was deployed.

-## Custom pipeline - staging and canary (optional: requires GitLab EE)
+## Custom pipeline - staging and canary (optional: requires GitLab EE/index.html.md)

 So that covers Auto DevOps from build, test, code quality, review app, deploy to production, and monitoring.
 Pretty awesome.
 But what if you want to do something